danmtt/Alphabet-CSS/README.md

 - Alphabet_03: This folder contains changes in the HTML structure and new CSS rules.
 Slight changes made because starting the Animations chapter.
 Waiting to finish it to apply more changes...

+- Alphabet_04: In this folder CSS animations start to appear.
+Let's make them dance and see if the match the final goal for the site: Practice, practice and practice and to make the site approachable to any age and funny!

 ## Table of Contents (HTML / CSS links)

 - [Alphabet_01 - index.html](https://github.com/danmtt/alphabet-css/blob/master/Alphabet_01/index.html "Alphabet_01 HTML file")